connectedintelligence/connectedintelligence.github.io/_pages/publications.md

 - **Bobak Nazer, Krishna Narayanan.** “Computation Selection: Scheduling Users to Enable Over-the-Air Federated Learning.”
 In *2024 IEEE International Symposium on Information Theory (ISIT)*, pp. 1635–1640, July 2024.

+- ​**An, Qing, Divyanshu Pandey, Rahman Doost-Mohammady, Ashutosh Sabharwal, and Srinivas Shakkottai.** "Helix: A RAN Slicing Based Scheduling Framework for Massive MIMO Networks."
+Proceedings of the ACM on Networking 2, no. CoNEXT4 (2024): 1-22.​

 ## 2023

 - **Jena, Amit, Dileep Kalathil, and Le Xie.** “Meta-learning-based adaptive stability certificates for dynamical systems.”
 In *Proceedings of the AAAI conference on artificial intelligence*, vol. 38, no. 11, pp. 12801-12809.
 2024.